FreesmTeam/FreesmLauncher/README.md

 ## Translations

+Freesm Launcher is based on Prism Launcher, including translations.

 The translation effort for Prism Launcher is hosted on [Weblate](https://hosted.weblate.org/projects/prismlauncher/launcher/) and information about translating Prism Launcher is available at <https://github.com/PrismLauncher/Translations>.

 ## Building

-If you want to build Freesm Launcher yourself, check the [Build Instructions](https://prismlauncher.org/wiki/development/build-instructions/).
+If you want to build Freesm Launcher yourself, check the [Build Instructions for Prism Launcher](https://prismlauncher.org/wiki/development/build-instructions/).

 ## Basic info

-- We **ARE NOT** related to the [Prism Launcher](https://prismlauncher.org).
+- We **ARE NOT** related to the [Prism Launcher](https://prismlauncher.org) team.

 - We **ARE NOT** collecting your information.
 Don't trust? - Check it yourself.